 In this equation, the F magnitudes relate to the resonant amplitude of the transducer, E is the forced vibration amplitude, and α is related to the system damping.

-Figure 5: Nonlinearity in the dynamic response of a flexural ultrasonic transducer operating at steady-state, showing resonance frequency drift with increasing excitation voltage.
+Figure 5: Nonlinearity in the dynamic response of a flexural ultrasonic transducer operating at steady-state (left) and natural decay (right), showing resonance frequency drift with increasing excitation voltage.

 Estimator of HiFFUT Operating Frequency

 |HiFFUT Membrane Material:|